Built to Last: Functional and structural mechanisms in the moth olfactory network mitigate effects of neural injury: Discussion

 Neuronal injuries are often modeled in a binary way, \textit{i.e.} by treating a neuron and/or its connections as either fully functional or fully impaired.
 Our results indicate, however, that in some situations ablations are a poor proxy for more naturalistic FAS-types of injuries regarding effects measured downstream from the injury site.

-When the neuron population to be injured is large, and has pooled outputs to the next layers (in our model, the antennae/RNs), ablation maps to FAS injury in a predictable manner due to averaging effects over the population (see calculations in Methods).
+When the neuron population to be injured is large, and has pooled outputs to the next layers (in our model, the antennae/RNs), ablation maps to FAS injury in a predictable manner due to averaging effects over the population (see section \ref{sectionRatioCalculation}).
 However, when the neuron population is small (in our model, the PNs) the effects of ablation \textit{vs} FAS are not predictable.
-Ablation of PNs had much lower impact than large-population theory would predict.
+Ablation of PNs had much lower impact than large-population theory would predict

-Our key finding is that ablation effects are inconsistent relative to FAS-like effects, calling into question the value of ablation as a general proxy for naturalistic neural injuries.
+Our key finding is that ablation effects are inconsistent relative to FAS-like effects, depending on the location and characteristics of the injured neurons.
+This calls into question the value of ablation as a proxy for naturalistic neural injuries.
 We suggest that in systems with large numbers of somewhat interchangeable units (\textit{e.g.} the 30,000 RNs) ablation is a suitable way to model injury; while in systems with smaller numbers of specialized neural units (\textit{e.g.} the AL with 60 glomeruli) ablation is a poor injury model.
 This unsuitability is sharpened when the actionable effects of injury are measured downstream from the regions injured, because there is a complex interplay between the injuries and network nonlinearities, making the outcome somewhat unpredictable.
-Simple examples of the effects of non-linearities (AND and OR gates) that might cause ablation vs. FAS-like injury models to diverge are shown in Fig.\ref{hypothesesPanel}D.
+Simple examples of possible effects of non-linearities (AND and OR gates) that might cause ablation vs. FAS-like injury models to diverge are shown in Fig.\ref{hypothesesPanel} D.